Multi-Modal World Model for Physical Robot Interactions: Simultaneous Visual and Tactile Predictions for Enhanced

-Li et al.~\cite{li2019connecting} used ResNet Encoders and adversarial training to (i) synthesise plausible temporal tactile signals from visual inputs of touch with a static scene and (ii) translate from tactile signals to a single image output of the scene.
-Lee et al.~\cite{lee2020making} combined vision, haptic (wrist force/torque sensor) and proprioceptive data to encode a multi-modal representation using a set of surrogate tasks.
-Encoded data is then used to generate a policy for reinforcement learning (a peg-in-hole task).
-This work showed that the multi-modal representation outperforms single-modality models.
-Pinto et al.~\cite{pinto2016curious} show how physical interactions enable agents to better classify and categorise objects through pushing, poking and grasping.
-However, a model that captures the correlation between touch and visual sensing to predict visual \emph{and/or} tactile sensing during PRI has not been explored in the literature.
+Li et al.~\cite{li2019connecting} employed ResNet encoders and adversarial training to (i) synthesize plausible temporal tactile signals from static visual inputs and (ii) translate tactile signals into a single image output of the scene.
+Lee et al.~\cite{lee2020making} combined vision, haptic data (wrist force/torque sensor), and proprioceptive data to create a multi-modal representation used for reinforcement learning in a peg-in-hole task, demonstrating that multi-modal representation outperforms single-modality models.

-We present the combined tactile and video prediction models in this paper for effective PRI task completion (Fig.~\ref{fig:potentialapproaches}).